 Don’t be surprised by the overwhelming positive energy and love bursting from this place when you arrive.
 Everyone is there to enjoy the music, bask in the mountain sunshine and have a damn good time.

 In this post, I will walk you through the basics like how to get there, where to stay and what to eat and drink, outside and inside the festival.
 I will also go into detail on some long-standing traditions and let you in on you some veteran festivarian tricks.
 And of course, what exactly to pack so you can have fun in the sun, not get sunburn and be prepared for the cold weather when the sun goes down.

 How To Get There

-From Denver, it’s about a 6-hour drive.
-There are two routes you can take, i-70 to Grand Junction then head south or take the more scenic route down 285 through Gunnison.
-Depending on the traffic they can end up being almost the same amount of time so check google before you leave.
+From Denver, it’s about a six-hour drive.
+There are two routes you can take, I-70 to Grand Junction, then head south or take the more scenic route down 285 through Gunnison.
+Depending on the traffic they can end up being almost the same amount of time so check Google before you leave.

-There are a few airports that will get you closer to Telluride then Denver but you will still need a car as you are about an hour plus drive away.
+There are a few airports that will get you closer to Telluride than Denver but you will still need a car as you are about an hour plus drive away.

 Only those with Town Park camping, Warner Field camping or a Telluride car pass will be allowed to drive in town.
-Everyone else will be directed to park outside of town or Mountain Village.
-It’s totally okay you won’t need your car until its time to leave anyway!
+Everyone else will be directed to park outside of town or in Mountain Village.
+It’s totally okay you won’t need your car until it’s time to leave anyway!

 Where to stay